-Depending on the company, you’ll need to book your Machu Picchu tour about 6 months in advance to guarantee the dates you want (it’s a good idea to reserve a tour before you even buy plane tickets).
-Inclusions and quality can vary widely between companies, but I’ll trust you to do the vetting on Tripadvisor— let me just say that I’ve personally had wonderful experiences with Wayki Trek and Salkantay Trekking on other treks and that my mum highly recommends G Adventures/National Geographic based on her September 2019 Machu Picchu and Sacred Valley tour.
+Depending on the company, you’ll need to book your Machu Picchu tour about 6 months in advance to guarantee the dates you want; it’s a good idea to reserve a tour before you even buy plane tickets.
+Inclusions and quality can vary widely between companies, but I’ve personally had wonderful experiences with Wayki Trek and Salkantay Trekking on other treks and my mum highly recommends G Adventures/National Geographic based on her September 2019 Machu Picchu and Sacred Valley tour.

 Estimated total cost: $300-2,000USD (1-8 days)

 Popular tour options

 Tours from Aguas Calientes